jpmartha/EggsBenedict/README.md

 ## Remove temporary image

-To remove temporary image in "tmp/" directory, call `removeTemporaryImage` method of the created instance.
+To remove temporary image in `tmp/` directory, call the `removeTemporaryImage` method of the created instance.

   ```swift
   sharingFlow.removeTemporaryImage { (result) -> Void in